timothyac/codpug-discord/readme.md

 - Match players based on elo
 - Send a message to a specific channel to let them know they've matched
 - Remove player from queue
+- Match reporting

 ### Working On

+- Adjust elo after a match has been reported
 - Send a message to a group DM between the two players
-- Match reporting (using reaction collector)
+- !leaderboard

 ### Future

-- !leaderboard
 - !leaveQ
+- Admin overrides
 - Deployment to heroku

 ## Dev